- Small business owners nowadays have a website, social media accounts and maybe even a weekly newsletter.

 For a fresh bakery, a traditional shop might be more suitable because the smell and look of freshly baked goods will attract customers.
 But for a translator, a website can be great as many of their clients will be situated internationally and have 24/7 access to the service.

 Running an online business requires quite a lot of IT (Information Technology) expertise.
 You will save yourself many hours on the learning curve if you just hire someone to help you with that.

 A quick tip: If you are a startup or a small business owner, you can actually look for freelance help online or hire someone just part-time.

 Running an online business requires you to have knowledge of electronic contracts and tax regulations for services and goods online.
 A lawyer can also help you set your terms and conditions and create a friendly but safe shopping environment for your clients.

-5. Get your domain, email addresses and payment processing software
+5. Domain, email and payment processing software

 If you are going into business online you need to set up a payment and contract system.
 Make sure you have all the media channels, invoicing and your website ready before opening for business.
 And don’t forget to make sure everything works with a few tests.